flo7up/apache-spark-code-mapping-library/README.md

 ValueError: Error 301: The mapping function can handle up to 3 input values, but more than 3 input df values were given.
 ValueError: Error 302: The mapping function can handle up to 3 input values, but more than 3 mapping values were given.
 ValueError: Error 303: If mapping inputs and dataframe inputs are manually specified, they need to have the same number of arguments.
 ValueError: Error 400: The function recognizes the mapping task as a 2:1 mapping.
-However, there is a missmatch between the number of columns in the dataframe and the map_input.
+However, there is a mismatch between the number of columns in the dataframe and the map_input.
 ValueError: Error 500: The function recognizes the mapping task as a 2:1 mapping.
-However, there is a missmatch between the number of columns in the dataframe and the map_input.
+However, there is a mismatch between the number of columns in the dataframe and the map_input.
 ValueError: Error 600: The function recognizes the mapping task as a 3:1 mapping.
-However, there is a missmatch between the number of columns in the dataframe and the map_input.
+However, there is a mismatch between the number of columns in the dataframe and the map_input.
-ValueError: Error 700: There is a missmatch between the number of defined mapping columns and the number of defined input columns
+ValueError: Error 700: There is a mismatch between the number of defined mapping columns and the number of defined input columns